yash04747/docs/docs/configuration/api.md

 ```

 ### Redux::set_args()
-This method allows you set set [global args](global_arguments.md) for your instance of Redux.
-It's use is required for
+This method allows you to set [global args](global_arguments.md) for your instance of Redux.
+Its use is required for
 virtually any Redux instance.
 An example of how to use it is below.

 ```php